 (B) The quantity of electricity from the facility or unit sold by the retail provider or on behalf of the retail provider having a final point of delivery outside California, as measured at the busbar.

 (C) High GHG-Emitting Facilities or Units.
-For facilities or units that are operated by a retail provider or fully or partially owned by a retail provider, excluding multi-jurisdictional retail providers, and that have emissions greater than the default emission factor for unspecified electricity based on the most recent GHG emissions data report submitted to ARB or to U.S.EPA, the retail provider must report the following information:
+For facilities or units that are reported by the GPE, excluding multi-jurisdictional retail providers, that have emissions greater than the default emission factor for unspecified electricity based on the most recent GHG emissions data report submitted to CARB or to U.S.EPA, the GPE must report the following information:

 1. When the product of net generation (MWh) and ownership share is greater than imported electricity (MWh), emissions associated with electricity not imported into California must be reported as